 C++ Vector emplace

-This function inserts a new element just before the position pos and size of the vector container increases.
+This function adds a new element before the specified position pos, thereby expanding the size of the vector container.

 Syntax